FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ftype.md

 > **Note**
 >
-> Bold values indicate a recommended combination.
+> Note: Bold values indicate a recommended combination.
 For example, FTYPE=D and FRECFM=V, are the recommended settings for PF-DTA files with variable data.

-QQQ\_QQQ\_QQQ

 | FTYPE | FRECFM | Supported files and data organizations (if applicable). |